filimor/MyTrips/README.md

 }
 ```

-The connection strings are (the 3 strings above are the same):
+The connection strings for the 3 strings above are the same.

 - **Local**